2005 Breeders' Cup

 The 2005 Breeders' Cup World Championships was the 22nd edition of the premier event of the North American thoroughbred horse racing year.
 The eight races, all of which were Grade I, took place on October 29 at Belmont Park in Elmont, New York and were telecast by NBC.
-The Breeders' Cup is generally regarded as the end of the North America racing season, although a few Grade I events take place in later November and December.
+The Breeders' Cup is generally regarded as the end of the North America racing season, although a few Grade I events take place in later November and December, primarily now for Road to the Kentucky Derby events for horses to gain points toward qualifying for those races.
 The results of the races were highly influential in that year's Eclipse Award voting.

 The highlight of the event was Saint Liam's victory in the Classic, wrapping up a campaign that earned him Horse of the Year honors.

 Lead-up

 In 2005, Belmont Park celebrated its 100th anniversary and hosted the Breeders' Cup for the fourth time.
 At the time, Belmont Park was part of a regular rotation of the event between racetracks on the East Coast, West Coast (Hollywood Park or Santa Anita), Kentucky (Churchill Downs) and Florida (Gulfstream Park) with smaller venues also used on occasion.
 Despite the success of the 2005 event, Belmont Park has not played host since that time.

 Most of the races had a strong morning-line favorite, led by four horses who were unbeaten in 2005 and some returning champions: